-Here are four anterior close-ups Pyractomena borealis.
+Here are several anterior close-ups Pyractomena borealis.
 The telescoping head allows the larva to inject (via curved, hollow mandibles) a numbing agent into snails that have retreated inside their shells.
 The antennae and maxillae are also partially retractable.
 When a larva is done feeding on a snail (or slug or earthworm) it will de-slime all of these parts with the hooked, fingerlike projections of the holdfast organ (pygopod) located on the last abdominal segment.
 The head is also fully retractible (see previous post).
 These larvae are extremely active, so really hard to photograph.

-The larvae are bioluminescent, too.
+The larvae are bioluminescent, too, by the way.
 The hypothesis about why the larvae glow is that it evolved first as an aposematic trait in larvae, warning mice and toads of the presence of lucibufagins, steroidal toxins in the hemolymph.
 It’s thought that the adult habit of using flashes is secondarily evolved, millions of years after the larvae evolved the ability to glow.
 The ability of larvae to glow even predates the origin of the Lampyridae, I gather.
 For more enlightening details, see Branham and Wezel (2003), Stanger-Hall et al. (2007), and Martin et al. 2017.